Can-Do-Ability: Answers and Solutions from my personal experiences of living with a disability

 In Denmark, the Government will cover the financial cost for people with disabilities, to access a sex worker twice a month.
 Some people see this as perverse, while others see it as a basic human right that every human being should be able to attain.

-After all, studies show that sex has many great health benefits to a person’s life.
-Which I have discovered in an online article called: ’10 Surprising Health Benefits of Sex’ - http://www.webmd.com/sex-relationships/features/10-surprising-health-benefits-of-sex 1.
+After all, studies show that sex has many great health benefits to a person's life.
+Which I have discovered in an online article called: '10 Surprising Health Benefits of Sex' - http 1.
 Sex relieves stress 2.
 Sex boosts immunity 3.
 Sex burns calories 4.
 Sex improves cardiovascular health 5.
 Sex boosts self esteem 6.
 Sex improves intimacy 7.
 Sex reduces pain 8.
 Sex reduces the risk of prostate cancer 9.
 Sex strengthens pelvic floor muscles 10.
 Sex helps you sleep better.

 Able bodied humans have every right to have consensual sex, whenever and with whomever they desire, so why should people with disabilities be treated differently when it comes to this subject?
 I don’t think they should.
 To view the original story that was featured on The Daily Telegraph’s website, click here: http://www.dailytelegraph.com.au/news/sydney-nsw/tax-pays-for-disabled-sex-sessions/story-e6freuzi-1226108595914